 If you’re working with multiple care providers, it’s important to keep them all in the loop.
 Make sure they all know what medications you’re taking, your complete medical history, and any changes in your health.

 Having hepatitis C presents you with some challenges.
-But with effective treatments and a greater public awareness of the disease, living with HCV is more manageable now than ever.
+But with

 The key to maintaining your quality of life is working closely with your doctors and being willing to make the lifestyle changes necessary for better liver health.
 If you have any questions or concerns, talk with your doctor.